-4) Urban D: A native grass seed used for habitat restoration in a Natural Environment Park where irrigation is not available.
+6) Urban D: A native grass seed used for habitat restoration in a Natural Environment Park where irrigation is not available.
 Use of Urban D must be approved by Calgary Parks.
-Refer to item 2 of 1.6.1 Development Guidelines for more information about the City of Calgary's Habitat Restoration Project (HRP) Framework.
+Refer to item 2 of 1.6.1 Development Guidelines for more information about the City of Calgary's Habitat Restoration Project (HRP) Framework, and refer to City of Calgary Seed Mixes for best practices regarding seed mix design methodologies, suggested application rates, example seed mixes based on habitat types, and use of cover crops.